Pujadhameja/BasicJavaScript/README.md

-Here are small projects I have been working on to build s better understanding of JavaScript
+Here are small projects I have been working on to get a better understanding of JavaScript